onetwothreefourfivesixe/qb_voice_packet_reader/README.md

     pip install -r requirements.txt
     ```

     For Windows Users, you will need to first install the Aeneas Python package seperately beforehand.
-Go to the following link and use the installer to do so.
+Click the following link to download the seperate installer: https://github.com/sillsdev/aeneas-installer/releases/download/v1.7.3.0_4/aeneas-win64-setup-1.7.3.0_4.exe

     For Linux users, simply go into the requirements.txt file, delete the first line, and replace it with: